exonum/exonum-doc/src/get-started/create-service.md

 };
 ```

-The next configuration collects all settings we defined earlier.
+We also configure our node to listen for peer-to-peer connections on the
-Also we bind our node to port **2000**.
+port 2000 for all network interfaces.
+This port is used for interactions among
-Peer port used by nodes to interact each other.
+full nodes in the Exonum network.

 ```rust
 let peer_address = "0.0.0.0:2000".parse().unwrap();